Difference between local storage, session storage, and cookies

 Not shared The scope of session storage is the current browsing context; it is not shared throughout tabs or windows.
 Data sharing between components of the same application or other applications may become challenging as a result.

-1. Form data: Session storage is a good way to store data captured in a web form.
-This data can include user name, email address, phone number, or any other information website owner chooses to ask for.
+• Form Data: Session storage is ideal for storing data captured in web forms, such as user names, email addresses, phone numbers, or any other information the website owner requests.

-2. User preferences: It allows developers to record user preferences, such as selected language, location, time zone, etc. through which you can create a personalized experience for your users.
+• User Preferences: Developers can use session storage to record user preferences, such as selected language, location, or time zone, to create a personalized experience for users.

-3. Shopping cart: All the goods added to a shopping cart can be saved in session storage and at the time of navigating you can add or delete those goods.
-One more thing, when a user ends a browser session or completes a transaction, this data is removed.
+• Shopping Cart: Items added to a shopping cart can be saved in session storage, allowing users to add or remove items while navigating.
+When the user ends the browser session or completes a transaction, this data is removed.

-5. Game state: The session storage can hold data related to user's game score, level, and even progress.
-Allowing them to pick up right from where they left the game or closed the browser.
+• Game State: Session storage can hold data related to a user's game score, level, and progress, enabling them to resume their game from where they left off after closing the browser.

 Monitor your users in real time and optimize your digital experience with Zipy!